 If you stay in an AirBnB or other self-catering shop at a grocery store and cook your own meals.
 Be adventurous, download local recipes and give it a go.

-This is quite a lengthy and daunting list, but I assure you once it becomes habit, you’ll save without breaking a sweat.
+These are my best ways to save money when traveling.
+It is quite a lengthy and daunting list, but I assure you once it becomes habit, you’ll save without breaking a sweat.
 Remember the goal.
 The more you save, the more you can travel.